NREL is transforming energy through science by leading research and development in these areas.

 Our transportation research accelerates the adoption of affordable, high-performance, low-emission, energy-efficient passenger and freight transportation.

-Our water power research validates, evaluates, develops, and demonstrates hydropower, marine, and hydrokinetic renewable energy systems.
+Our water research validates, evaluates, develops, and demonstrates hydropower, marine, and hydrokinetic renewable energy systems, as well as integrated water systems.